BrockDSL/Collection-Builder-Site-Building-Guide/README.md

 Collection Setting

-- "metadata"  This is where you let Collection Builder know the name of the file containing your metadata (use the name of the file without the .csv at the end).
+- "metadata"  This is where you let Collection Builder know the name of the file containing your metadata **(use the name of the file without the .csv at the end)**.
 An example of what this line will look like is:
      - metadata: metadatafilename

 Once you are happy with all of the changes you have made, click on the green "Commit Changes" button at the bottom of the page.

 And thats all of the top level site settings!
-If you want you can add google analytics to your exibit by entering you google analytics ID but other than that you can leave everything else as it is.

 ---